flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListOutgoingCertificates
-### Lists certificates that are being transferred but not yet accepted.
+> Lists certificates that are being transferred but not yet accepted.<br/>

 #### Input Parameters
 * `Action` - _required_